 temperature and shake.

-Dosage: for children over 36 months and adults - 0.5 ml once; for
+Dosage: for children over 36 months and adults - 0.5 ml once; For

 children aged 6 months to 35 months inclusive - 0.25 ml once.

-two injections of Vaxigrip with an interval of 4 weeks.
+two-time administration of Vaxigrip with an interval of 4 weeks.

 When using a syringe containing 0.5 ml of vaccine for immunization